 The Board reviews director independence annually and upon learning of any change in circumstances during the year that may affect a director's independence.
-The Company has adopted Categorical Standards for Director Independence (the "Categorical Standards") that satisfy the NYSE listing standards.
-The Categorical Standards are posted on our website at www.leggett-search.com/governance.
-A director who meets all the Categorical Standards will be presumed to be independent.
+The Company has adopted director independence standards (the "Independence Standards") that satisfy the NYSE listing standards.
+The Independence Standards are posted on our website at www.leggett-search.com/governance.
+A director who meets all the Independence Standards will be presumed to be independent.

-While the Categorical Standards help the Board to determine director independence, they are not the exclusive measure for doing so.
-The Board also reviews the relevant facts and circumstances of any relationships between the Company and its directors during the independence assessment.
-When confirming the independence of Robert Brunner, Ray Griffith and Joseph McClanathan, the Board reviewed Company purchases from and sales to their respective employers and found the transactions were on arms-length terms and the amounts were well below the threshold provided in the Categorical Standards.
+While the Independence Standards help the Board to determine director independence, they are not the exclusive measure for doing so.
+The Board also reviews the relevant facts and circumstances of any material relationships between the Company and its directors during the independence assessment.
 Based on its review, the Board has determined that all of its non-management directors are independent (the director biographies accompanying Proposal 1 "Election of Directors" identify our independent and management directors).
-The Board found no business or other relationship involving an independent director and the Company that violated the Categorical Standards or undermined independence.

 All Audit Committee members meet the higher independence standard for audit committee service under NYSE and SEC rules and are financially literate, as defined by NYSE rules.
-Five members-Robert Brunner, Richard Fisher, Joseph McClanathan, Judy Odom, and Phoebe Wood-meet the SEC's definition of an "audit committee financial expert."
+In addition, all Committee members meet the SEC's definition of an "audit committee financial expert."
 None of the members serves on the audit committee of more than three public companies.